After-Shock/Cloudbox-wiki/FAQ.md

 set in our terms and conditions will be cancelled.
 ```

 If you get a domain from Freenom and don't actually set it up, you'll get this email.
-If you want to stop getting them, then you should look into getting a paid [[domain|Prerequisites#i-paid-domain-name-recommended]].
+If you want to stop getting them, then you should look into getting a paid [[domain|First-Time-Install:-Prerequisites#i-paid-domain-name-recommended]].